December 20, 2025

 Limiting Career Opportunities

-Perpetuity clauses can limit an actor’s future career opportunities.
+Perpetuity clauses for actors can limit career opportunities.
 When their likeness is forever associated with a specific role or project, casting directors and producers may find it challenging to envision them in diverse roles.

 This pigeonholing effect restricts the actor’s ability to explore a range of characters and genres, hindering their career growth and diminishing their chances of securing new and exciting roles.